How to Dual-Boot Linux On Windows (Ubuntu 18.04 Gnome)

 Note: The only thing I needed was an empty USB stick, for the distro’s ISO.
 The first step would be to shrink your Window’s storage space partition:

-Step 1.
-Open cmdas admin and type diskmgmt.msc, then right click the volume (drive) that you have free space in and click Shrink Volume...
 The recommended space for Ubuntu 18.04 is 25GB (25000MB).
-If you are not able to shrink up to the amount of free space you actually have, then that means you have unmovable files (Go to Step 1a.).
+If you are not able to shrink up to the amount of free space you actually have, then that means you have unmovable files

 Step 1a.
 Deleting unmovable files to shrink your partition more:

 First, you want to be able to see all system files.
-Go to your start menu and type show hidden files and folders and open that.
-Then check the image below to see what needs to be unchecked:
+Go to your start menu and type show hidden files and folders

-Next go to your start menu again and type view advanced system settings and open that.
-Then under Performance, click on Settings… (image below):
+Next go to your start menu again and type view advanced system settings

 Then go to the advanced tab and under Virtual memory, click on Change… (image below):